PowerMeep/GBA-PK-MMO/README.md

 The client is composed of a few files.
 - Config.lua - This is where you set your name and the server you want to connect to.
 - Client.lua - This maintains connection with the server.
+- Pokemon_CartGlobals.lua - Contains all the constants and variables useful to both Pokemon logic and the cartridge-specific implementations.
 - Pokemon.lua - This does all the reading and writing from memory and all the Pokemon-specific logic.
 - FireRed_LeafGreen.lua - This stores sprite data and other magic numbers used by the Pokemon script.
 - Utils.lua - This stores some basic functions for other scripts to use.